Celebrate Valentine’s Day on a Budget

 How about afternoon tea with the kids?
 It won’t cost much but it will be super fun!

-Make personalized candy bars or heart-shaped scones – just something special to show them that they are dear to your heart.
+Dip oreos into chocolate or bake heart-shaped scones – just something special to show them that they are dear to your heart.

-In the Kitchen With Kids is a guide to help you get cooking with your children in ways that are fun, seasonal, and don’t drive you crazy.
+My book, In the Kitchen With Kids is a great guide to help you get cooking with your children in ways that are fun, seasonal, and don’t drive you crazy.

 Grab a copy now and dig into the special Valentine’s menu.

-Believe it or not, there are chick-flicks that guys will like!
-My husband will actually get in a heated debate with you if you prefer the Colin Firth P&P over the Keira Knightley version.
+And believe it or not, there are chick-flicks that guys will like!
+My husband will actually get in a heated debate with you if you prefer the Colin Firth Pride & Prejudice over the Keira Knightley version.

 Getting your movie at the library (and returning it in a timely manner) or via a free app, such as Amazon Prime or Hulu ensures an almost free at-home date night.